 Chemical Exposure

-Maritime workers necessarily work with cargo and often that cargo is a toxic chemical.
+Maritime workers necessarily work with cargo, including toxic chemicals.
 When an accident occurs, workers are at risk of exposure to chemicals that may cause burns or respiratory illness.
 Flammable chemicals may start fires that can injure or kill workers.

 Fire and Electrical Accidents